json-api/json-api/format/index.md

 A resource object **MAY** contain references to other resource objects ("relationships").
 Relationships may be to-one or to-many.
-Relationships can be specified by including a member, keyed by the name of the relationship (anything but `"self"`), in a resource's links object.
+Relationships can be specified by including a member in a resource's links object.

+The name of the relationship declared in the key **SHALL NOT** be `"self"`.

 The value of a relationship **MUST** be one of the following: